 (91) then gives an independent argument for (ii).
 This is by analogy.
 Just as each part of the body looks after the well-being of each other part, so each person should look after the well-being of all others.
 This analogy is a poor one, though.
 Each part of the body looks after the well-being of the others because they all constitute an integrated functioning whole.
 This is not (or not obviously) the case with a bunch of people.
 To take it to be obvious would be to beg the question: for each of us, unlike the parts of our bodies, appears to have our own interests.

-One can hear (92) as an objection to these arguments, since it states that every person does indeed have something which makes their relationship to their own suffering different from their relationship to that of others.
+One can hear (92) as an objection to these arguments, since it states that every person does indeed have something that makes their relationship to their own suffering different from their relationship to that of others.
 I feel my suffering, in a way that I do not feel others’ suffering.
 (93) then replies that everyone is in the same boat.
 And (94) then concludes that that since this is the case, I should alleviate everyone’s suffering.
 This, however, just repeats the argument of (91), and is problematic for the same reason.

 Verses (95) and (96) ask why I should treat others differently from myself.
-This is effective rhetoric, but a rhetorical question is not an argument; as long as the objection of (92) has not been answered, the interlocutor can simply respond, “because it is mine.”
-(97) and (98) does, however, give an argument that would undermine the objection raised against the argument in (90).
+This is effective rhetoric, but a rhetorical question is not an argument.
+As long as the objection of (92) has not been answered, the interlocutor can simply respond, “because it is mine.”
+(97) and (98) do, however, give an argument that would undermine the objection raised against the argument in (90).
 I am in the same situation with respect to others as I am with respect to my future self.
 I am literally identical with neither.
 Nonetheless, it clearly makes sense to take steps to alleviate future suffering.
 After all, I cannot alleviate the suffering of my present self: that is already now happening.
 So if I act to alleviate my own suffering, it must be the suffering of my future selves.
 But since I am no more identical with those selves than with the selves of others, I should act to alleviate their suffering as well.
+Prajñkāramati glosses (97) as follows:

+‘No harm—i.e., injury—comes to me by means of the suffering of that other person’—if consequently for this reason I do not protect someone else, then there would be the following difficulty.
+‘There is no harm whatsoever to this [presently] appropriated body [of mine from suffering] of a future body marked by suffering of birth in hell, etc., in a future life’, since this is what is said in the world, or what follows from that.
+This being so, for what purpose does one protect it from that?
+Because with respect to what is called the body, evil is to be avoided and the good promoted.